Q: What information (files and data) do I need to send you to confirm pricing and place order?

 Q: How many extra parts do you require?

-A: In general, our process requires NONE.
-We don't experience much loss, but to be safe we appreciate having a minimum 5 % overage for all common passives to avoid any delays in production.
+A: Please send a minimum of 50 pieces on a continuous strip 10 to 12 inches long or 5 % overage for all common passives; whichever is greater to avoid any delays in production.
 IC's and more expensive parts usually require 1-2 extra at most.
 Parts that are properly shipped in anti-static carriers or in moisture sensitive packaging will be treated with care both while being inventoried and placed.
 Any unused parts are returned with your job.

 Q: OK, worst case scenario...
 What happens if you receive incorrect components, the wrong number?
 In other words, you discover shortages.